Currently One Post-Doctoral position

 A postdoctoral position is available immediately in the School of Physics / Centre for Research on Adaptive Nanostructures and Nanodevices (CRANN).

 The interdisciplinary project is funded by Science Foundation Ireland (SFI, initially for two years).
 Appointment on salary SFI range will be made commensurate with qualification and experience.

 Trinity College Dublin - Located in a beautiful campus in the heart of Dublin’s city centre, Trinity is Ireland’s highest ranked university and one of the world’s top 100.
 It is home to 17,000 undergraduate and postgraduate students across all the major disciplines in the arts and humanities, and in business, law, engineering, science, and health sciences. www.tcd.ie

-Applications should include a cover letter with a statement of motivation, a curriculum vitae with a list of publications and the names and contact information of at least three referees.
+Applications should include a cover letter with a statement of motivation and an outlook of the candidates career planning, a curriculum vitae with a list of publications and the names and contact information of at least three referees.
 Applications/enquiries should be sent to Martin Hegner

 If you are interested, please send your CV, application letter and the name of three referees to: